 Most quality roofing manufacturers now offer limited lifetime warranties on their roof systems.
 This can be misleading and often misrepresented by shady sales sharks who are willing to say anything to make a sale.
 Regardless of what anyone tells you, asphalt roofing systems are not made to last a lifetime.
-The limited lifetime warranties the manufacturers offer covers the roof system for life against manufacturers defects only.
-Wear and tear or the service life of a roof system is very hard to pinpoint as it is determined by the type of shingle used, the quality of the install, geographical location, weather conditions and the energy efficiency of the home.
+The limited lifetime warranties the manufacturers offer cover the roof system for life against manufacturer’s defects only.
+Wear and tear or the service life of a roof system is very hard to pinpoint as it is determined by the type of shingle used, the quality of the installation, geographical location, weather conditions and the energy efficiency of the home.

 Most manufacturers offer three levels of warranties using a good, better, premium platform.